Trump Legal Troubles Continue - March 24th, Hour 2

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-All right, let's look now at the two issues that the special counsel is looking at, and that would be the document case in January 6th.
+All right, let's look now at the two issues that the special counsel is looking at.

-Do you see any possible uh legal vulnerabilities for the president in those cases?
+Do you see any possible legal vulnerabilities for the president in those cases?

 Insofar as January 6th, absolutely not.

-Uh, you know, incitement to violence uh requires somebody to encourage a mob to engage in imminent violence.
+You know, incitement to violence requires somebody to encourage a mob to engage in imminent violence.

-I don't remember the January 6th uh committee ever playing that part.
+I don't remember the January 6th committee ever playing that part.

-Is is will that come into play in a trial?
+Will it come into play if there were a trial?

-And and will it come into play, you know, everything that the January 6th committee omitted, and I understand that Trump is a part of the story, but the things that they omitted, uh, will that all be brought to the jury as well?
+And I understand that Trump is a part of the story, but the things that they omitted, will that all be brought to the jury as well?

-If it's simply incitement to riot or insurrection, uh I would envision a judge who would say, sorry, that's irrelevant, that's immaterial.
+If it's simply incitement to riot or insurrection, I would envision a judge with say, sorry, that's irrelevant, that's immaterial.

-No, I I agree with that, which is why on issues such as you've raised, uh, I would envision an interlocutory appeal and a media appeal on the judge's decision.
+Yeah, no, I agree with that, which is why on issues such as you've raised, I would envision an interlocutory appeal and a media appeal on the judge's decision.

-So uh, as far as as the special counsel Jack Smith is concerned, I think he's got an uphill battle with respect to January 6th.
+So, you know, as far as the special counsel Jack Smith is concerned, I think he's got an uphill battle with respect to January 6th.

-The classifying document seizure at Mar-a-Lago, I don't see under the law of obstruction.
+The classified document seizure at Mar-a-Lago, I don't see under the law of obstruction, obstruction.

 Look what the president was doing.